 Anal Papanicolau ("Pap") smears

-Anal Pap smears are currently being evaluated for a possible role as screening tests for anal cancer and pre-cancer.
-The procedure involves the sampling of cells from the anal canal and uses the same technique as successfully performed in cervical cancer screening.
+Anal Pap smears are currently being evaluated for a possible role as screening tests for anal pre-cancer.
+The procedure involves the sampling of cells from the anal canal and uses similar technique to those used in cervical cancer screening.

 How is it collected?

-It is important that you do not douche (wash inside the anus) before having an anal Pap smear taken.
+It does not seem to matter whether you douche (wash inside the anus) before having an anal Pap.

 You will first be asked to take down your lower garments, before lying on your left side.
-The sample will then be collected by inserting a moistened swab 5cm into the anal canal and firmly rotating it for 1 minute.
-The material from this swab is then sent to the laboratory for analysis.
+The sample will then be collected by inserting a moistened swab 5cm into the anal canal and firmly rotating it for about 1 minute.
+The material from this swab is then mixed with solution in the container and sent to the laboratory for analysis.